asadovka/cyb-parity/docs/cyb.md

 ## Main Page

-Main page of the browser consists of three main parts:
+Main page of the browser consists of three main elements:

-- search bar, that provides all search functions
+- search bar: provides all search functions
-- "most use" tabs, which are based on popular account activity and are unique for every account
-- links of Congress' products, which are useful to contributors
+- relevance bar: the most relevant cyberlinks for a particular agent
+- footer: cyberlinks to ecosystem resources which are important for education and contribution

 ## Navigation bar

-In web3 all data has a definite state, so it become easier to navigate through it and make UX better.

-Navigation bar in Cyb is based on such elements as:
+Navigation bar in Cyb is based on the following elements:

 - back button - returns user to the previous state of web3 agent
-- DURA section - provides easy access to certain state of web3 agent
+- search bar - provides easy access to certain state of web3 agent
+- favourites button - pin cyberlinks
-- forward button - brings user to the future state
+- forward button - brings user to the future state based on Cyb prediction
-- favorites button - pin liked web3 objects

-As a knowledge graph, (cyberd)[cyberd doc] can analyze user's activity and make predictions of user behavior.
-Thus we can implement the "forward" button.

-## State bar

-To be sure that you are working with actual state browser needs to manage connection to web3 providers.

-Currently we use Ethereum, IPFS, and Cyber nodes.
-Browser can show sync state with that nodes, display connection state (local, remote, no connection) and give an ability for user to chose own web3 provider.

-## Search bar

 Search bar is used to browse inside blockchains, IPFS and DApps.
-It [web3 vision doc](cyb/docs/web3-vision.md) we describe concepts of web3 browsing in details.
+It [web3 vision doc](cyb/docs/web3-vision.md) we describe concepts of web3 browsing in details using DURA specs.

 We add "dot" to search query to manage type of search.
 All data after "dot" corresponds to DApp, and all data before "dot" is a query parameter.